-Whilst steel is 2.5 times denser in is composition thus providing a higher degree of strength, aluminium still has a very impressive strength to weight ratio and, when used in stair and platform applications, offers far above the required amount of strength.
+Whilst steel is 2.5 times denser in is composition thus providing a higher degree of strength, aluminium still has a very impressive strength to weight ratio and, when used in Stair, Platform, Elevated & Suspended Walkway and Crossover applications, offers far above the required amount of strength.

 Aluminium can also be engineered to provide high strength components that weigh much less than steel.
 Interestingly, if you were to manufacture stairs from a lighter form of steel, such as mild steel, aluminium would produce a much higher strength product.

 NOTE: All of the KOMBI systems are engineered industrial strength and very durable.
-They are to withstand a live load of 2.5kPa and are manufactured to Australian Standard AS1657.
+They can withstand a live load of 2.5kPa and are manufactured to Australian Standard AS1657.

 Aluminium Vs Steel - Weight

 Steel weighs approximately 2.5 times more than aluminium.
-This is due to its high density construction which, while offering a higher strength product, means that is much less easy to handle, often increasing install times and incurring additional machinery costs.
+This is due to its high density construction which, while offering a higher strength product, means that it is much less easy to handle, often increasing install times and incurring additional heavy lifting machinery costs.

 Aluminium Vs Steel - Engineering